 Should pregnant people get the COVID-19 vaccine?

-Deciding whether or not to get a vaccine is a personal choice.
-Multiple, well-respected clinical organizations including the CDC and ACOG (the American College of Obstetricians and Gynecologists) ACNM (American College of Nurse-Midwives) recommend the vaccine to people who are trying to conceive, pregnant, and breastfeeding .
+Multiple well-respected clinical organizations, including the CDC, ACOG (the American College of Obstetricians and Gynecologists) and the ACNM (American College of Nurse-Midwives), recommend the vaccine to people who are trying to conceive, pregnant, and breastfeeding .

-The first clinical trials for the COVID-19 vaccines manufactured by Pfizer-BioNTech, Moderna, and Johnson & Johnson did not include participants who were known to be pregnant or breastfeeding.
+The first clinical trials for the COVID-19 vaccines manufactured by Pfizer-BioNTech, Moderna, and Novavax did not include participants who were known to be pregnant or breastfeeding.
 This is typical for pharmaceutical research.
-Recent studies, however, have included pregnant people and show that there is no increased risk for this group and that vaccines given in any trimester do not negatively impact pregnancy outcomes.
+Recent studies have included pregnant people and show that there is no increased risk and that vaccines given in any trimester do not negatively impact pregnancy outcomes.
 In addition, vaccinating or boosting in the second or third trimester may offer additional protection to your newborn.

-Additionally, none of these COVID-19 vaccines contain “live” virus.
+Additionally, none of these COVID-19 vaccines contain a “live” virus.
 This means you cannot get COVID-19 from the vaccines.
 In general, vaccines that do not contain “live” viruses are safe during pregnancy and do not have increased risks for infertility, miscarriage, fetal anomalies, or stillbirth.
-Side effects for the COVID-19 vaccines include pain at the site of injection, fever, fatigue, and chills.
+Side effects of the COVID-19 vaccines include pain at the site of injection, fever, fatigue, and chills.
 These typically go away after a couple of days.
 These side effects are normal and expected and are indicators of your immune system doing its job to learn to protect you from the virus.
 There have been very rare reports of unexpected, adverse reactions from the vaccines.
-A severe allergic reaction called anaphylaxis can happen in very rare cases and the Johnson & Johnson vaccine has been linked with rare cases of dangerous blood clots .
-The incidences of these adverse events is so low, getting vaccinated remains safer than potentially getting infected with COVID-19. .
-The CDC recommends women under 50 be aware of this risk and know that there are mRNA vaccine options that do not carry this same risk.
+A severe allergic reaction called anaphylaxis can happen in very rare cases.
+The incidences of these adverse events are so low that getting vaccinated remains safer than potentially getting infected with COVID-19. .

 The CDC is also recommending pregnant people reach out to the experts at Mother to Baby for more information: https://mothertobaby.org/.
 Your midwife, doctor, or other healthcare professional is also a great resource for more information about the COVID-19 vaccine.
 Ultimately, you are the one who knows what is best for your body and your family.